-- Policies and procedures set out the responsibility of the setting regarding gaining consent to share information, and when it may not be sought or overridden. - Information in leaflets to parents/carers, or other leaflets about the provision, including privacy notices. - Consent forms signed at registration (for example to apply sun cream).
+- Policies and procedures set out the responsibility of the setting regarding gaining consent to share information, and when it may not be sought or overridden. - Information in leaflets to parents, or other leaflets about the provision, including privacy notices. - Consent forms signed at registration (for example to apply sun cream). - Notes on confidentiality included on every form the parent signs.